 - Individual predisposition to a more acute stress reaction.

-Understanding PTSD: A Rough Guide
+Understanding PTSD and Trauma: A Rough Guide

 Follow Me on Twitter